-2 or more stacks: A PDA with at least 2 stacks is as powerful as a TM.
-Hence these PDA can recognise the recursively enumerable languages.
-See section 8.5.2.

 Overview of the Course

-We have covered/you should know chapters 1-5+7+(8):

-Formal proofs: mainly proofs by induction

-Regular languages: DFA, NFA, $\epsilon$ -NFA, RE

-Algorithms to transform one formalism to the other

-Properties of RL

-Context-free languages: CFG

-Properties of CFL

-Turing machines: Just a bit
+We have covered/you should know chapters 1-5 + 7 + (8): Formal proofs: mainly proofs by induction Regular languages: DFA, NFA, e-NFA, RE Algorithms to transform one formalism to the other Properties of RL Context-free languages: CFG Properties of CFL Turing machines: Just a bit

-Lecture 14

-$May\ 19th\ 2011-TMV026/DIT321$

-Slide 18

-Turing Machines - Overview of the Course

 Formal Proofs

 We have used formal proofs along the whole course to prove our results.

 Mainly proofs by induction:

-TSpec = '+''+' | '+' | ...

-Space = (' ' | '\n' | '\t')
+- By induction on the structure of the input argument; - By induction on the length of the input string; - By induction on the length of the derivation; - By induction on the height of a parse tree.

+Finite Automata and Regular Expressions

+FA and RE can be used to model and understand a certain situation/problem.

+Example: Consider the problem with the man, the wolf, the goat and the cabbage.

+Also the Gilbreath's principle.
+There we went from NFA $\rightarrow$ DFA $\rightarrow$ RE.

+They can also be used to describe (parts of) a certain language.

+Example: RE are used to specify and document the lexical analyser (lexer) in languages (the part of the compiler reading the input and producing the different tokens).

+The implementation performs the steps RE $\rightarrow$ NFA $\rightarrow$ DFA $\rightarrow$ min DFA.

 '''

+May 14th 2012, Lecture 15

+'''

+Example: Using Regular Expression to Identify the Tokens

 Regular Languages

 Intuitively, a language is regular when a machine needs only limited amount of memory to recognise it.

 We can use the Pumping lemma for RL to show that a certain language is not regular.

 There are many decision properties we can answer for RL.
 Some of them are:

-$$\mathcal{L} \neq \emptyset$$

-? $w \in \mathcal{L}$ ? $\mathcal{L} \subseteq \mathcal{L}'$ ? $\mathcal{L} = \mathcal{L}'$ ?
+$\mathcal{L} \neq \emptyset$ ? $w \in \mathcal{L}$ ? $\mathcal{L} \subseteq \mathcal{L}'$ ? $\mathcal{L} = \mathcal{L}'$ ?

-Lecture 14

-May 19th 2011 - TMV026/DIT321

-Slide 22

-Turing Machines - Overview of the Course

 Context-Free Grammars

 CFG play an important role in the description and design of programming languages and compilers.

 CFG are used to define the syntax of most programming languages.

 Parse trees reflect the structure of the word.

 In a compiler, the parser takes the input into its abstract syntax tree which also reflects the structure of the word but abstracts from some concrete features.

 A grammar is ambiguous if a word in the language has more than one parse tree.

 LL grammars are unambiguous.
 There are algorithms to decide if a grammar is LL(1).

+Context-Free Languages

-Context-Free Languages These languages are generated by CFG.
+These languages are generated by CFG.
 It is enough to provide a stack to a NFA in order to recognise these languages.

 We can use the Pumping lemma for CFL to show that a certain language is not context-free.

 There are only a couple of decision properties we can answer for CFL.
 They are:

-$$\mathcal{L} \neq \emptyset$$ ? $w \in \mathcal{L}$ ?
+$\mathcal{L} \neq \emptyset$ ? $w \in \mathcal{L}$ ?

 However there are no algorithms to determine whether $\mathcal{L} \subseteq \mathcal{L}'$ or $\mathcal{L} = \mathcal{L}'$ .

 There is no algorithm either to decide if a grammar is ambiguous or a language is inherently ambiguous.

-Lecture 14

-$May\ 19th\ 2011-TMV026/DIT321$

-Slide 24

-Turing Machines - Overview of the Course

 Turing Machines

 Simple but powerful devices.